Integration Process Overview

 Authentication and Authorization

-Memoram uses two primary methods for securing API access:
+Memoram uses two primary methods for securing API access:- Developer JWT Token: For authenticating your application itself.

 - User OAuth 2.0 Flow: For authorizing your application to access a specific user’s memory.